elasfarc/re-former/README.md

 - cd re-former
 - copy this file [.rubocop.yml](https://github.com/microverseinc/linters-config/blob/master/ruby/.rubocop.yml) in the root directory of the project
 - type in the terminal 'rubocop'

-### Acknowledgments
-Appreciate the Ruby Team, and a special acknowledgment to Microverse for pushing us further to increase our knowledge.

 ## 📝 License